 Interest accrues on a daily basis on rates and charges that remain unpaid after they become due and payable.
-Council will apply the maximum interest allowable under Section 566(3) of the Local Government Act 1993 for the 2018/2019 rating year which will be advised by the Office of Local Government.
+Council will apply the maximum interest allowable under Section 566(3) of the Local Government Act 1993 for the 2019/2020 rating year which will be advised by the Department of Planning and Industry (previously the Office of Local Government).